 Factors which affect mathematical problem solving skill.
-The differing strategies employed by novice and expert problem solvers, the consequences of the strategies normally employed by novices on the acquisition of expertise, techniques designed to hasten the development of appropriate problem solving expertise, and effects of skill in one domain on problem solving ability in another are studied in detail.
+Detailed study of: the differing strategies employed by novice and expert problem solvers; the consequences of the strategies normally employed by novices on the acquisition of expertise; techniques designed to hasten the development of appropriate problem solving expertise; and effects of skill in one domain on problem solving ability in another.